Places to Visit in and Around Tighnabruaich

 After a scenic drive to Colintraive and a very short 5-minute ferry ride, you will find yourselves on the lovely Isle of Bute.
-The isle offers many cycling routes with bike hire facilities available.
+Bute offers many cycling routes with bike hire facilities available.
 With the isle only being 15 miles long and 5 miles wide there are many places within walking and cycling distance such as Mount Stuart House & Gardens, a magnificent Victorian Gothic Revival mansion, or Ascog Hall Fernery & Garden, a beautiful Victorian fern house.

 The main town of Rothsay is home to Rothesay Castle, Bute Museum, and their famous Victorian Toilets dating back to 1899.
 When visiting the island, don’t forget to drive and take the short walk to Scalpsie Bay to observe the seal colonies.
 Read more about things to do on the Isle of Bute.